 Proponents of contextual learning argue that individuals learn skills more effectively if what they learn has a close relationship with their everyday activities.
-Others suggest that the learning environment needs to reproduce "the technological, social, time, and motivational characteristics of the real work situations in which what is being learned will be used".
-Proper management of a course that integrates practice into engineering education is valuable to schools, students, companies, and the military and should offer students a unique, work-related educational experience that cannot be attained via a classroom experience alone; however there are a few key ingredients that should exist.
+Others suggest that the learning environment needs to reproduce "the technological, social, time, and motivational characteristics of the real work situations in which what is being learned will be used".1 Proper management of a course that integrates practice into engineering education is valuable to schools, students, companies, and the military and should offer students a unique, work-related educational experience that cannot be attained via a classroom experience alone; however there are a few key ingredients that should exist.
 First, the work experience must relate to the curriculum and school courses must be relevant to the world of work.
-Second, the concept must be adaptable to change as rapidly as technology and it is therefore necessary that a course integrating practice be adaptable to meet the changing demands within industry.
+Second, the concept must be adaptable to change as rapidly as technology and it is therefore necessary that a work-based education course be adaptable in order to meet the changing demands within industry.